gh-davidr/NightscoutLoader/README.md

 ### Installation Guide for non-Nightscout use

+1. Check your version of Java at this [link] (https://java.com/en/download/help/version_manual.xml)
 1. Download the application from Google Drive.
 Latest version is [V2.5] (https://drive.google.com/open?id=0BxlKJmCnE32_ek5kRERBeWxaNE0)
 2. Copy the NightScoutLoader.jar file to your desktop
 3. Launch the application

-That's it.
+That's all there is to it!

 To convert a previous installation for Nightscout to one for non-Nightscout use, simply clear the Nightscout Server field in the Settings window.